cijhho123/Extended-TFTP-Implementation/README.md

 - **ACK**: used to acknowledge different packets, send to the sender after every packet is received. (and between data packets for a large file)

--**BCAST**: used to notify all logged-in clients that a file was deleted/added.
+- **BCAST**: used to notify all logged-in clients that a file was deleted/added.
 This is a Server to client message only.

 - **ERROR** sent in case some error have occoured. list of errors: